 The human-powered ornithopter project was driven by the desire to achieve one of humanity’s oldest aeronautical dreams with the successful flight of a human-powered, flapping-wing aircraft.
 On August 2nd, 2010 the Snowbird sustained both altitude and airspeed for 19.3 seconds, becoming the world's first successful human-powered ornithopter.
 The Snowbird was designed and constructed by members of the Aerovelo team as part of the University of Toronto's Human-Powered Vehicle Design Team.

 Aerovelo started with the dream to achieve one of humanity's earliest aeronautical goals - to fly like a bird under our own power.
-Everyone assumed that this dream was impossible, but Todd & Cameron were energized by the problem.
-Their key realization was to understand that to call something impossible means we have to adopt all of the assumptions and constraints of the framework that says it's impossible.
+Many assumed that this dream was impossible, but Todd & Cameron were energized by the problem.
+Their key realization was to understand that to call something impossible means accepting all of the assumptions and constraints of the framework that says it's impossible.
 "Impossible" is not a standalone concept.
 Once they realized that they could think about the problem using a different framework, they had a way to solve it.
 Todd & Cameron and their team went on to invent "Snowbird", the world's first human powered ornithopter to achieve sustained flight.

-Todd and Cameron's talks centre on the common themes of "Do more with Less" and making the impossible possible.
+Todd and Cameron's talks centre on the common themes of "Doing more with Less" and making the impossible possible.

 The Aerovelo story includes lessons on rethinking old problems, and how failure is a critical part of the process.
 We've all heard that failure is a part of success, but that's an incomplete picture.
-The real lesson is to not be afraid to fail often - and early, but the cost of failure become exponentially greater the further into an innovative process you go.
-We think it's good to have a healthy fear of failing later in the process.
+The real lesson is that the cost of failure become exponentially greater the further into the innovation process you go.

 Red 7 Media Marketing Summit, San Francisco, USA, May 13, 2015